ctm/mb2-doc/src/series/2024/wywab.md

 fraction of the big blind by the number of players who had also put in that much or more.

-* Final tables of mixed game tournaments do not restart the mix at the beginning.
-So, for example, although the HOT tournament starts with Hold'em, the final table will continue dealing whatever it is dealing before the other table is merged into it.

 * Currently, rebuy and add-on support in mb2 is pretty weak.
 Specifically, add-ons cost the same amount as the entry, so for the "NLHE & PLO Double Board Bomb Pot (w/ rebuys)" tournament, the buy-in